 (EDIT: Confirming that this establishment is officially defunct after seeing the storefront.
 Wooden Spoon’s Katipunan Avenue branch has closed.
-Timestamp: 23 August 2017, 12:25 pm.)
+Also forgot to mention that the Kapitolyo branch has long shuttered.
+Timestamp: 9 November 2017, 07:54 am.)

 (AUTHOR’S NOTE: All pictures in this post courtesy of CJ Andres.)